The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Discussion

 \subsection{Acknowledgements}

-We would like to thank A. Akhavan, M. Ali-Akbari, F. Ardalan, K. Bitaghsir Fadafan, H. Ebrahim, R. Fareghbal, M. Ganjali, A. Mollabashi, A.E.
-Mosaffa, R.M.
-Mozaffar, F. Omidi, M. Qaemmaghami, N. Sadoughi, A. Shirzad, H. Soltanpanahi, F. Taghavi, A. Vahedi for discussions.
+We would like to thank A. Akhavan, M. Ali-Akbari, F. Ardalan, K. Bitaghsir Fadafan, H. Ebrahim, A.E.
+Mosaffa, F. Omidi, N. Sadoughi, H. Soltanpanahi, for discussions.
 We are grateful to M. Alishahiha, D. Allahbakhsi for many helpful discussions and comment on the manuscript.
 The authors wish to express their deep appreciation to H. Arfaei who was generous enough to share his expertise with them and reading the article through.
 N.A. would also like to especially thanks to Prof. H.Arfaei for his encouragements and supports.
 A.D. has been supported by Bonyade Melli Nokhbegan.